[ << ]

 Code Listing 2.15: Granting the system_r role to the staff and root user

-# semanage user -a -R "staff_r sysadm_r system_r" root
+# semanage user -m -R "staff_r sysadm_r system_r" root

 [ << ]